 For decades, the City of Kirkland has created new residential streets and pedestrian pathways to connect areas that were isolated from the City’s traffic grid and pathway network by cul-de-sacs and dead-ends.

 The City’s key criteria when identifying possible street or pathway connections include the benefit to fire and police response times, creating multiple route options for vehicles, seeking safer routes to schools for students and their families, and reducing congestion from developments that increase the amount of people living in a neighborhood.

-Kirkland’s practice has been to create these connections one development at a time— first by identifying the essential connection and then waiting for private development to build it.
-One of the challenges with identifying them one at a time, however, is that neighborhoods might not know if a connection exists before the City starts to build one.
+Kirkland’s practice has been to create these connections one development at a time — first by identifying the essential connection and then waiting for private development to build it.
+One of the challenges with identifying them one at a time, however, is that neighborhoods might not know if a connection is planned before the City or a developer starts to build one.
 The City has also included connections as part of the neighborhood planning process, however not all the neighborhood plans have been updated with these connections.

 Join the conversation!

 During the spring and summer of 2019, the City will be collecting feedback through a variety of civic engagement activities, including neighborhood association meetings, booths at community events, and community meetings to collect feedback on the draft citywide connections map.

 Sign up for the City's weekly email newsletter, This Week in Kirkland, to stay up to date on this civic conversation.

 What is the timeline for the citywide connections map?